spar7453/rust_simul/README.md

 ```

 # Depedencies
-- Matrix and Vector calculation requires $peroxide$
+- Matrix and Vector calculation requires *[peroxide](https://github.com/Axect/Peroxide)*
-- Random number genrator can be used from other libraries
+- Random number generator can be used from other libraries

 # Example
 ```rust